0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 After you understand those concepts, now you need to understand how much data is enough.

+### What should I look for

+In Windows you can reference to this article:
+- [Monitoring AD for signs of compromise](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/monitoring-active-directory-for-signs-of-compromise) which show you how to

 ## Build your own dashboard

 So you don't know how to do data analysis, but you have an account on SIEM and you can create your own shit then "Hell Yah" -> Create your own shit.